Esoterical/voron_canbus/troubleshooting/termination_resistor_info.md

 Ideally, the 120ohm resistors will be at the physical "ends" of the CAN cable, and each node will be on this main cable in a nice straight line.
 This thinking has caused much confusion for users, especially as their CAN setups get more complicated than a single toolhead.

-For example: In a system that has a U2C CAN adapter in the electronics bay, a CAN toolhead board on the toolhead, and a CAN control board on a ERCF situated outside of the printer.
+Imagine a system that has a U2C CAN adapter in the electronics bay, a CAN toolhead board on the toolhead, and a CAN control board on a ERCF situated outside of the printer.
 In this case, it is simple enough to have a CAN cable going from U2C to toolhead, and another going from U2C to ERCF, and have the 120r resistor/jumper in place on the toolhead and on the ERCF board, but *not* on the U2C.
 This gives a nice standard "resistor on each end" setup.